 If you’re planning a second wedding (or third), you might want to change more than your partner.
-Here’s all you need to know about second weddings, from whether to wear white to inviting your exes, and how to make your remarriage the happiest day of your life.
+Here’s all you need to know about second weddings, from ceremony choices to whether to invite your exes, and how to make your second wedding the happiest day of your life.

 Getting married again is a second chance to get your personal life back on the right track.
 Whether widowed or divorced, falling in love all over again and making a lasting commitment will hopefully seal your happiness for the future.

 Planning a second wedding are likely to find you want to do everything differently.
 If you had a traditional church wedding the first time then you might prefer a smaller-scale more personal occasion this time.
 It’s completely up to you whether you wear a white wedding dress or go for something a little more informal and personal to you.
 It’s not your mother’s wedding this time, you really can do what you want!

 When you remarry, you are more likely host your own wedding rather than have your parents’ names on the invitations so RSVP cards will have your name and address on them.
 Your invitations can be cool and contemporary rather than following convention.